phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 .. note::

-    We strongly recommend that you analyze your data under multiple different priors on the divergence times, so that you can assess how sensitive the results are to your prior assumptions.
+    We strongly recommend that you analyze your data under multiple different priors on the divergence times, so you can assess how sensitive the results are to your prior assumptions.
     The prior on the divergence times can have a large affect on the marginal likelihoods of the divergence models, and thus the model posterior